 Falcon Board is equipped with an Oxygen Tech Motor.
 That is basically a specially designed brushless motor that is able to deliver whopping 1200W of pure power.
 Its linear acceleration allows it to go as fast 20 miles per hour which is amazing.

 The battery does not disappoint either.
-8AH lithium battery with built in quick charge technology (charges to 100% in less than 2 hours) is able to deliver approximately 18 miles of range (TOP 5 Long range electric skateboards).
+8AH lithium battery with built-in quick charge technology (charges to 100% in less than 2 hours) is able to deliver approximately 18 miles of range (TOP 5 Long range electric skateboards).
 So, if we combine cca 20mph top speed with 18 miles’ range, we will realize just how good this model is.

-But the fun stuff about this electric skateboard don’t end here.
+But the fun stuff about this electric skateboard doesn’t end here.
 It sports a robust but lightweight design with 8 ply maple wood deck under which lies the closed off motor and battery compartments.
 It is comfortable and rather flexible, allowing you to master the controls and maneuvers pretty quickly.
 And finally, the max supported weight is around 266 lbs (cca 120kg) which should be more than enough for any serious electric skateboard racers.

 8. Genesis Hellfire